a2a0/Food-menu/README.md

 # Food-menu
-create a food menu which has a variety of layouts and widgets
+create a food menu which has a variety of layouts and widgets(ViewText,EditText,ViewImege,Button,RadioGroup,CheckBox) using xml and java  in android studio

+when you press the check order button it display toast message contain your order